ch999999/Recipe-Sharing-Website/README.md

-This is the frontend for a website that users can use to easily create and share recipes (ie. a recipe sharing website).
-A live implementation is available at https://recipekamu.vercel.app
+This is the frontend code repository for a website that users can use to easily create and share recipes (ie. a recipe sharing website).
+A live implementation is available at https://recipekamu.vercel.app .
+Instsructions for basic use of the website are found on the [`home page`](https://recipekamu.vercel.app) of the website.
+The software architecture of the website is explained below.
-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started